Raunak1912/Minecraft-in-python/README.md

 # My-first-python-game-
 Play this epic python game and please dont think this a minecraft clone.
+Press start to open the game launcher, then click "Play game" to play the game